-- (1) Seidel has used the matrix multiplication approach for the all pairs shortest paths problem in an undirected graph.
+(1) Seidel has used the matrix multiplication approach for the all pairs shortest paths problem in an undirected graph.
 Seidel's algorithm only works when the cost on all the arcs is 1.
 It uses actual matrix multiplication to find all pairs shortest paths.
 The running time of Seidel's algorithm is $O(M(n) \log n)$, where M(n) is the time required to multiply two $n \times n$ matrices.
-(2) Currently, the most efficient (in terms of asymptotic complexity) algorithm known for - (2) Currently, the most efficient (in terms of asymptotic complexity) algorithm known for matrix multiplication is $O(n^{2.376})$.
+(2) Currently, the most efficient (in terms of asymptotic complexity) algorithm known for matrix multiplication is $O(n^{2.376})$.
 However, there is a huge constant which is hidden by the complexity notation, so the algorithm is not used in practice.